 Popular Skills for Compensation Manager

-Survey results show that Compensation Managers use a fair number of skills.
+Survey takers who work as Compensation Managers usually report a few specific skills.
 Most notably, skills in Human Resources Information System, Microsoft Excel, Data Analysis, and Benefits & Compensation are correlated to pay that is above average.
-Skills that seem to negatively impact pay include compensation.
+Skills that pay less than market rate include compensation.
 It is often found that people who know Benefits & Compensation are also skilled in Human Resources Information System (HRIS).

 Pay by Experience Level for Compensation Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Salaries for the relatively untried average out to around $88K, but survey participants with five to 10 years of experience earn a significantly higher median of $102K.
-People with 10 to 20 years of experience make an average of about $108K in this role.
+Salaries for the relatively untried average out to around $89K, but survey participants with five to 10 years of experience earn a significantly higher median of $103K.
+After working for 10 to 20 years, Compensation Managers make a median salary of $109K.
 Respondents who boast more than 20 years of experience can't seem to boast paychecks reflecting that extensive experience, though; veteran Compensation Managers report making only $105K on average.